ostrovamit/wix-tpa-exercise/README.md

   <img src="https://github.com/wix-private/wut-exercise/blob/master/images/3.png?raw=true" width="600">
 </p>

-The button should be style correctly using these style params (they're already implemented, you just need to use them).
+The button should be style correctly using [the style params](https://github.com/wix-private/wut-exercise/blob/master/src/components/Gallery/stylesParams.ts) (they're already implemented, you just need to use them).
 Remember, you're not supposed to use vanilla CSS but rather style variables that simulate wiring through the settings panel.

 4. Clicking the button loads the rest of the items that we're not rendered on startup: